synthotec/synthotec.github.io/Documentation/SynthoTec-4D/Classes/EntityMigration.md

 ## 📝 Description

-Initialize migration manager for a specific dataclass with optional remote selection for linking
+Initializes migration manager for a specific dataclass with optional remote selection for linking

-🕐 *Last updated: 2025-11-19T21:53:02.346Z*
+🕐 *Last updated: 2025-11-20T14:23:48.861Z*

 ---